Why Do Dogs Eat Poop? 5 Reasons Why & How To Stop It

 Your vet is your best source of advice and support on how you can address the underlying cause for your dog eating poop.
 So with their help, it’s a good idea to:

-Epecially if your dog’s poop-eating behavior comes out of nowhere or is just excessive.
-It could be an underlying health issue, like a nutritional deficiency, difficulties in their digestive system absorbing nutrients, or even an infection.
-Your vet can best advise you on what dietary tweaks you can make or any supplements that can help.
+- Rule out medical issues with your vet, especially if your dog’s behavior comes out of nowhere or is just excessive.
+It could be an underlying health issue, like a nutritional deficiency or even an infection.
+Your vet can prescribe you enzyme or probiotic supplements or even taste deterrents – or even anti-anxiety medication.

 If your dog tends to spend their time primarily indoors, you’re best off sealing off your kitty litter and being extra watchful around toilet breaks.
 These can help you intervene quicker before your buddy has a chance to get rid of the “evidence.”